 Good (and safer) things are coming to our RV Tow vehicles that do all the pulling of our campers, 5th wheels, pods and everything else!

-Starting in the model year 2013, they will all finally have a standardized rating.
+Starting in the model year 2015, they will all finally have a standardized rating.
 Been delayed - so not sure when it will actually take place?

 What will the standardized test be based on?